OHDSI/WhiteRabbit/docs/riah_test_framework.md

 These are the steps to perform unit testing:

-  -  Create the testing framework for your source and target database schemas.
+1. Create the testing framework for your source and target database schemas.
-  -  Using the framework in R, define a set of unit tests
+1. Using the framework in R, define a set of unit tests
-  -  Use the framework to generate testing data in the source data schema
+1. Use the framework to generate testing data in the source data schema
-  -  Run your ETL on the test data to produce data in the CDM schema
+1. Run your ETL on the test data to produce data in the CDM schema
-  -  Use the framework to evaluate whether the CDM data meets the defined expectations
+1. Use the framework to evaluate whether the CDM data meets the defined expectations

 It is advised to use [R-Studio](https://www.rstudio.com/) for defining your unit tests.
 One reason is that RStudio will automatically prompt you with possible function and argument names after you've only typed the first few characters.

 ## Creating the testing framework

-In Rabbit-in-a-Hat, have your ETL specifications open.
+In Rabbit in a Hat, have your ETL specifications open.
 The source data schema should be loaded from the White-Rabbit scan report, and the target data schema should be selected (usually the OMOP CDM v5).
 Go to _File → Generate ETL Test Framework_, and use a file name with the .R extension, for example `MyTestFrameWork.R`.

 ## Defining unit tests using the framework